dshanske/stop-trackbacks/readme.txt

 1. Disables the trackbox meta box
 1. Returns an error message to any receipt of a trackback
 1. For WordPress 5.6 or later, will disable the function that looks for whether there are trackbacks to send to avoid wasting resources.
+1. Disables XMLRPC function to get Trackbacks using the Movable Type API

 == Changelog ==